Read Time : 9 Minutes

 How much do Commercial Solar Panels Cost for a UK Business?

 For small-scale installations around 25 kW, suitable for small businesses, costs usually fall between £25,000 and £35,000.
-Medium-sized systems, such as a 100 kW array, can range from £85,000 to £130,000, while large-scale installations like 1 MW or more can exceed £750,000, depending on site conditions, panel efficiency, and installation requirements.
-These figures generally include the cost of panels, inverters, mounting systems, and installation labour.
-Additional costs may apply for grid connection upgrades, battery storage, or specialist roof work.
-Although the initial investment is substantial, many businesses recover their costs within 5 to 10 years through energy savings, government incentives, and revenue from exporting surplus electricity.
+Medium-sized systems such as 100 kW typically range from £85,000 to £130,000, while large-scale installations of 1 MW or more can exceed £750,000, depending on site conditions.

 Table of Estimated Costs for Commercial Solar Panel Systems